-How the matter was addressed in our audit

-Our procedures included, but were not limited to:

-- Obtaining a schedule of the area of interest held by the Company and assessing whether the rights to tenure of the area of interest remained current at balance date; - Considering the status of the ongoing exploration programmes in the area of interest by holding discussions with management, and reviewing the Company's exploration budgets, ASX announcements and director's minutes; - Considering whether the area of interest had reached a stage where a reasonable assessment of economically recoverable reserves existed; - Considering whether any facts or circumstances existed to suggest impairment testing was required; and - Assessing the adequacy of the related disclosures in Notes 1.2 and 4.1 to the financial report.
+Key audit matter How the matter was addressed in our audit The carrying value of the capitalised exploration and evaluation asset as at 30 June 2022 is disclosed in note 4.1 of the financial report.
+As the carrying value of the exploration and evaluation asset represents a significant asset of the Group, we considered it necessary to assess Our procedures included, but were not limited to: Obtaining a schedule of the area of interest held by the Company and assessing whether the rights to tenure of the area of interest remained current at balance date; whether any facts or circumstances exist to suggest that the carrying amount of this asset may exceed its recoverable amount.
+Considering the status of the ongoing exploration programmes in the area of interest by holding discussions with Judgement is applied in determining the treatment of exploration expenditure in accordance with Australian Accounting Standard management, and reviewing the Company's exploration budgets, ASX announcements and director's minutes; AASB 6 Exploration for and Evaluation of Mineral Resources.
+In particular: Considering whether the area of interest had reached a stage where a reasonable Whether the conditions for capitalisation are satisfied; assessment of economically recoverable reserves existed; • Which elements of exploration and evaluation expenditures qualify for recognition; and Considering whether any facts or circumstances existed to suggest • Whether facts and circumstances indicate impairment testing was required; and that the exploration and expenditure assets should be tested for impairment.
+Assessing the adequacy of the related disclosures in Notes 1.2 and 4.1 to the financial report.